apache/trafficserver/doc/reference/configuration/records.config.en.rst

    ``Vary: Accept-Language`` when doing content negotiation with ``Accept-Language``.

-.. ts:confvar:: CONFIG proxy.config.http.cache.ignore_accept_charset_mismatch INT 0
+.. ts:cv:: CONFIG proxy.config.http.cache.ignore_accept_charset_mismatch INT 0
    :reloadable:

    When enabled (``1``), Traffic Server serves documents from cache with a ``Content-Type:`` header that does not match the